dabslee/dabslee/README.md

 ## 📘 About Me
 <p>I'm Brandon Lee, a Princeton undergrad majoring in "<a href="https://orfe.princeton.edu/" target="_blank">Operations
-            Research and Financial Engineering</a>,"—a mix of data science, probabilistic modeling, and decision science.
+            Research and Financial Engineering</a>," a mix of data science, probabilistic modeling, and decision science.
 It's an interdisciplinary major that's perfect for my diverse interests in economics, healthcare, and computer science.</p>